 Hearing is another key health metric for iPhone and Apple Watch users. watchOS 6 saw the introduction of the Noise app to detect ambient sound levels and duration exposure, which help safeguard delicate ear structures.

 watchOS 7 builds on this trend with a feature called “headphone audio notifications.”
-It can tell you how loudly they are listening to music and podcasts through headphones, and when such levels could potentially cause harm.
+It can tell you how loudly you are listening to music and podcasts through headphones, and when such levels could potentially cause harm.
 When total listening has reached 100% of the safe weekly listening amount, the Apple Watch alerts you.

 This feature is also accessible on an iPhone or iPod touch.
 You can consult the Health app to see how long you have been exposed to high decibel levels each week.
 Again, Apple is clear that no audio is recorded or saved by the Apple Watch or Health app.

-As an offshoot of a Maps-app upgrade on other Apple devices, watchOS 7 lets you plan and execute bike rides with large, easy-to-read prompts.
+As an offshoot of a Maps upgrade on other Apple devices, watchOS 7 lets you plan and execute bike rides with large, easy-to-read prompts.
 You’re told when to dismount and walk bikes, where to find stairs to save time, what routes skirt hills, where to find bike shops, and how to reach a destination the most quickly or by the most direct route.